robmuh/robmuh.github.com/_posts/2014-10-19-w3schools-w3fools.markdown

 ### I was once burned

-Up until about two years ago I also read the stuff there, it was then that I noticed some stuff that was just plain wrong, beyond bad practice and starting Googling to see if this was reliable information &mdash; especially considering the monumental changes to the web with HTML5.
-That was when I realized just how much misinformation I had already read from them and immediately put the blocking extension on my Chrome, which I strongly recommend.
+Up until about two years ago I also read the stuff on w3schools.com.
+Then I noticed some stuff that was just plain wrong.
+The more I looked the more Googled to see if this was reliable information &mdash; especially considering the monumental changes to the web with HTML5 &mdash; the more I realized how much misinformation was there.
+I found w3fools.com, added the Chrome extension and have never regretted it for one minute.
+You should too.